-Soi Dog – This not-for-profit association does a marvelous job with homeless dogs in Phuket and throughout Thailand.
+This not-for-profit association does a marvelous job with homeless dogs in Phuket and throughout Thailand.

 The owner cares for 8 stray dogs – pays for vet fees, food, and anything else they need, and they all sleep at her house at the back of her shop.
 So very kind especially for here as typically, animals are not looked after well at all.

-The second time was with another of this lady’s strays.
-In the morning, I walked this little one back to her owner and we also decided to bring some dog food when visiting the owner next.
+The second time is with another of this lady’s strays.
+In the morning, I walk this little one back to her owner and also decide to take some dog food.

-Back to volunteering…
+Back to FED and volunteering…